shruti-sivakumar/Social-Media-Influence-Analysis/README.md

 # Social Media Influence Analysis

-This project presents a technically rigorous exploration of social media networks using graph theory and machine learning.
+This project presents an exploration of social media networks using graph theory and machine learning during my early stages of university.
 By analyzing Facebook page interactions from the [SNAP dataset repository](http://snap.stanford.edu/data/gemsec-Facebook.html), it investigates influence dynamics, network structure, and page behavior using advanced network science techniques.

 ---